jimmac/blog.jimmac.eu/_posts/2021-08-04-deescalating-tensions/2021-08-04-deescalating-tensions.md

 To change these defaults, you have to dive into the thick forrest that is Inkscape's preferences (`Edit > Preferences`).
 You'll find then in the `Interface > Windows` section.
 The default being the unfortunate `Save and restore window geometry for each document` needs to be changed either to `Don't save window geometry` or `Remember to use last window's geometry`.

 From now on, rebasing [icon-development-kit](https://gitlab.gnome.org/Teams/Design/icon-development-kit) won't cause any more grey hair for you!

+Update: Turns out, despite me testing before posting, only `Don't save window geometry` is safe.
+Even window geometry appears to be saved into the document.